Dhorasso/KDPF_seir/README.md

 # Define your SEIR Or extended-SEIR model
 # See stochastic_epidemic_model.py file to see you shoud define your mode
 # Here is a simple example with constant transmission rate
+# In their early stages, it is reasonable to assume that the epidemiological parameters remain constant during this period.
 # For disease with multiples wave is recommend to use a time-varying transmission rate
 # ( see seir_model_var for more detail)